 1. Need a Windows Repair Disk or Installation Disk and boot from it. ( Click Here to make your computer boot from windows 7 Disk )

-2. You should see ”Repair your computer” once you boot from the installation or repair disk media.
-Click “Repair your computer”
+2. Once you boot from the installation or repair disk media.
+Click “Repair your computer

 4. Reboot to boot into Windows.
 Then follow the steps below to remove the Ubuntu partitions.